-The child's social worker must also inform the Designated Teacher at the child's school within 48 hours of the child becoming looked after to arrange a Personal Education Plan meeting.
+The child's social worker must also inform the Designated Teacher at the child's school within 48 hours of the child becoming looked after and a Personal Education Plan meeting arranged.
 Regular liaison should then be maintained.

 4.2 Pupil Premium Plus Funding

 All Looked After and Previously Looked After Children are eligible for PP+ funding.
 This is additional funding provided to help improve the attainment of Looked After and Previously Looked After Children and close the attainment gap between this group and their peers.
 It is not a personal budget for individual children.
 The extra funding provided by the PP+ reflects the significant additional barriers faced by Looked After and Previously Looked After Children.
 The Designated Teacher has an important role in ensuring the specific needs of Looked After and Previously Looked After Children are understood by the school's staff and reflected in how the school uses PP+ to support these children.

 The PP+ for Looked After Children is managed by the VSH.
 However the PP+ for Previously Looked After Children is managed by the school.

 The PP+ is a key component in ensuring resources are available to support the child's Personal Education Plan and the plan should clarify what the support is and how it will be delivered.

 The first PEP should be in place as part of a Care Plan within 10 working days of a child becoming Looked After.

 The child's social worker should arrange a meeting to draw up the first PEP which should include the Designated Teacher at the school (where the child has a school place), the residential staff/carer and any other relevant professionals; and should involve the child and parents as far as is appropriate and possible.